Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vegetable

 People with prediabetes and high cholesterol should prioritize non-starchy vegetables.
-Starchy vegetables include potatoes, sweet potatoes, corn, pumpkin, beans, and turnips.
+Starchy vegetables include potatoes, sweet potatoes, corn, pumpkin, beans, and radishes.
 Non-starchy vegetables include carrots, cauliflower, leafy greens, bell peppers, eggplant, zucchini, and tomatoes.

 Eat 3-5 servings of non-starchy vegetables each day.
 Each serving is about 1/2 cup cooked vegetables or 1 cup raw vegetables.